 It’s easy to fill up a camera flashcard with photos of them lazing along the coastline, often snuggled up against one another.
 Adults love this San Diego outdoor activity just as much as kids do.
 See my guide for how best to see the La Jolla seals and sea lions including a helpful map.

-The original Stone Brewing Company in Escondido is the most picturesque but even Station Tavern’s kid-friendly patio in South Park is a lot of fun for all ages.
+The original Stone Brewing Company in Escondido is the most picturesque, but Station Tavern’s family and dog-friendly patio in South Park is also very fun for all ages.

 Golf is booming right now in San Diego so there’s no time like the present to learn or take advantage of the spectacular courses on offer around town.